-This award honors a faculty member in the College of Arts and Sciences (CAS) with outstanding accomplishments in Engagement, defined as representing the university to cultivate partnerships and initiatives that address community issues; enhance scholarship, research, and creative activities; support curriculum, teaching, & learning; and contribute to the public good.
+This award honors a faculty member in the College of Arts and Sciences (CAS) with outstanding accomplishments in Engagement, defined as representing the university to cultivate partnerships and initiatives that address community issues; enhance scholarship, research and creative activities; support curriculum, teaching and learning; and contribute to the public good.
 Engagement extends beyond outreach to include mutual benefit to all involved.

 The award will carry the following recognition:

 - $250 to apply toward engagement activities, such as travel or supplies (materials remain property of Appalachian State University)

 - Medallion and certificate presented at The College of Arts and Sciences Faculty and Staff Awards Luncheon